Spin Seebeck effect in two-sublattice ferrimagnets in the vicinity of $T_{\rm C}$: Formulation

 and the backflow is given by $I_s^{\rm back} (T_{\rm M})= I_s^{\rm pump} (T=T_{\rm M})$ due to the fluctuation-dissipation theorem~\cite{Foros05}.
 In Eq.~(\ref{eq:Gs01}), the spin-mixing conductance is given by $G_m = J_m^2 \chi_{\rm M} \tau_{\rm M}/\hbar$, $G_n = J_n^2 \chi_{\rm M} \tau_{\rm M}/\hbar$, and $G_{mn} = J_m J_n \chi_{\rm M} \tau_{\rm M}/\hbar$, where the minus sign in each term represents the fact that the mangon carries spin $-\hbar$ (see Eq.~(27) in \cite{Adachi13}).

 Below, we calculate the above integral over $\omega$ by picking up the magnon poles $\omega= \lambda_\pm^*$.
 Then, ${\cal L}_m$ is transformed as

 where

 and taking the real part in Eqs.~(\ref{eq:Lm_p01}) and (\ref{eq:Lm_m01}) is due to our approximation of picking up only magnon poles.
-Note that ${\cal L}_m^{(+)}$ represents the contribution from the acoustic (ferromagnetic-like) magnons with $\omega_+$, whereas ${\cal L}_m^{(-)}$ represents the contribution from the optical magnons with $\omega_-$.
+Note that ${\cal L}_m^{(+)}$ represents the contribution from the acoustic (ferromagnetic) magnons with $\omega_+$, whereas ${\cal L}_m^{(-)}$ represents the contribution from the optical (antiferromagnetic) magnons with $\omega_-$.
 In a similar manner, ${\cal L}_n$ is transformed as

 where

 and ${\cal L}_{mn}$ is transformed as

 where